-Since Apple debuted almost 40 years ago, the image of people hunching over their Macs has been a sight that’s engraved into our culture.
+Since Apple debuted almost 40 years ago, the image of people hunched over their Macs has been a sight that’s ingrained into our culture.
 Whether you’re in a café or library, or even watching a scene from a movie, the Mac has become an iconic symbol of creativity—and that’s where the “Behind the Mac” campaign gets its inspiration.

-Initially branded as the computer for the “normal person on the street”, the computer quickly became the go-to choice for creative minds who were hellbent on challenging the status quo.
+Initially branded as the computer for the “average person on the street”, the computer quickly became the go-to choice for creative minds who were hell-bent on challenging the status quo.
 Almost four decades later, the brand continues to push the envelope and challenge what creativity means.

 If you think about the brand, for many, Apple is a brand that they aspire to own.
 It’s not something that you buy if you’ve arrived and are looking to put your feet up and relax.
 The machines they make are more like utility belts or sketch pads, all aimed at people who are trying to get the job done.